xobotun/idea-UnsupportedMethodInspection/README.md

-# idea-VerticalAlign
+# idea-UnsupportedMethodInspection
-Plugin for Intellij IDEA that allows you to indent all multicursors to a vertical line.
+Plugin for Intellij IDEA that warns you when you call a method that will throw an exception right away.